Blog

 What Is Dopamine?

-Dopamine is often referred to as the “feel good” neurotransmitter, but its functions in the body are multifaceted and complex.
-Dopamine is released primarily in the brain, and impacts various aspects of brain function.
+Dopamine is often referred to as the “feel good” neurotransmitter due to its impacts on various aspects of brain function.
+But its functions in the body are multifaceted and complex

 Role in the Reward System

 Dopamine is best known for its role in pleasure and reward.
 Whenever we experience something pleasurable, whether it’s enjoying a favorite meal, listening to a meaningful song, or even receiving praise, dopamine is released, reinforcing behaviors that are beneficial or rewarding.
-This process aids in motivation, pushing us to repeat actions that bring about positive outcomes.
+This process aids in motivation and rewards-based learning, pushing us to repeat actions that bring about positive outcomes.

 Motor Control